 2018 Professional Development

-1-Week Workshop for Teachers
+One-Week Workshop for Teachers

-Regional BJC PD model
+Regional BJC PD Model

 BJC PD Workshops are led by BJC Master Teachers who have attended a BJC summer PD workshop, taught the BJC course in high school, and participate in our ongoing “Train the Trainer” professional development program.
 The workshop content is based on the BJC curriculum, but is designed to also prepare teachers for facilitating hands-on programming labs, supporting collaboration, and creating equitable opportunities for students to learn computing.

 In 2018, we will offer several 5-day in-person regional workshops.
 To sign up for email updates when we finalize our 2018 locations, complete our interest form at http://bjc.link/pdinterest18.
 If you are interested in hosting a BJC workshop, or becoming a BJC Master Teacher, email email@example.com.

 BJC, The Beauty and Joy of Computing, is an AP Computer Science Principles curriculum that emphasizes the joy and complexity of creating visual computer programs and apps, balanced with critical reflection on both the potential benefits and harms of new computing technologies.
 The Beauty and Joy of Computing adheres to the College Board’s new AP Computer Science Principles course requirements.

 BJC has a strong design and programming focus, using the visual programming language Snap! and a collaborative, exploratory approach where students work in teams to bring their own unique creations to life.

 BJC is culturally situated, presenting programming and computing ideas not in isolation, but in the context of how students interact with computers in their daily lives.
 In our readings and discussions, we critically explore how technology has changed the world for better, and for worse, enabling students to understand the potential benefits and harms of creating new things with computing.
 Student readings are taken mainly from the companion book Blown to Bits, which is available for free online download.